crazyhottommy/pyflow-scATACseq/README.md

 - [ ] Have a conda env set up for the Snakefile.
 - [ ] have a docker container.
 - [ ] Motif analysis.
+- [ ] Find differential peaks using presto.
+- [ ] Associating peaks with genes using Cicero
+- [ ] Gene set enrichment

 ### Other Notes